Raunakfr/multifunc/README.md

 # Syllabus Parser with Focus mode and Voice alert
 This is a personal project I made for honing my python skills further.</br>
+Basically a productivity-focused system designed to minimize distractions and enforce disciplined study sessions.</br>
 This project is entirely self coded by me, only hints from ChatGPT and syntax from documentations.
 <h1>
   ⭐ Key Features: